akruszewski/gibl/manuscript/chapter2.md

 ## 2.3.
 Configuration and installation

-To start, we need to download the binaries from https://download.racket-lang.org.
+Racket can be downloaded and installed via https://download.racket-lang.org.
 There are available binaries for Windows, Linux, and Mac.
 After having downloaded and installed the complete package, we can run DrRacket.
 If you get the following screen after trying to run it, congratulations!
 It means that the installation was successful.

 ![DrRacket](images/drracket.png)

-The upper textarea part of the editor is what is called the definitions area.
-Alternatively, the lower part of the editor is what is called the interactions area.
+The upper textarea part is the definitions area, where we usually write our definitions.
+Alternatively, the lower part is the interactions area where we interact with the definitions.

-This means that in the definitions area we usually write our definitions, and then we try to interact with them in the interactions area.
+I> ### Definition
+I>

-A package in Racket resembles a set of definitions someone has written for others to use.
+I> A package in Racket resembles a set of definitions someone has written for others to use.

 For example, if we want to use a hashing function, we will include the package for hashing in order to have the hashing definitions available to interact with.

-Packages can be browsed from http://pkgs.racket-lang.org.
-They can be installed using `raco pkg install <package_name>` from the command line.
+This allows us to put our focus on the design of our system, instead of re-defining everything.

-Alternatively, they can also be installed from the DrRacket GUI, when we try to use a package that is missing and available in the packages repository.
-At this point, DrRacket will give us the option to install it.
+Packages can be browsed at http://pkgs.racket-lang.org.
+Packages can be installed from the DrRacket GUI - when we try to use a package that is missing and available in the packages repository, DrRacket will give us the option to install it.
+Alternatively, they can be installed using `raco pkg install <package_name>` from the command line.
 We will take advantage of packages in Racket later in the book.

-The Help Desk under `Help > Help Desk` contains useful information such as quick introduction, reference manuals, examples, etc. which is also available in offline-mode.
+The Help Desk under `Help > Help Desk` contains useful information such as quick introduction, reference manuals, examples, etc. which is also available in offline-mode, but is optional for this book.

-It is recommended that you browse around it as we go through some concepts in this book, in attempt to understand things better.
-We also recommend that you interact with the editor and try to get the same results as we have in the screenshots.

 ## 2.4.
 Tutorial

-Remember how back in high school we could use an expression such as 1+2*3 on our calculators?
-The way that + and * are used here, or the way that expression is written is called an infix notation.

-Lisp does not use infix notation.
-It uses the prefix notation.
-In order to evaluate the same expression as above, we would have to write (+ 1 (* 2 3)).
-This might be a little tricky to grasp at first, but eventually one gets used to it.

 The first thing that Lisp newcomers notice is that there are too many parentheses in most Lisp programs.

-This is true, but it is a direct consequence of that we are actually writing our own abstract syntax tree in a language that has no special syntax, which as we go through this book we will understand the power of expressiveness we get as a result.
+This is true, but it is a direct consequence of that we are actually writing our own abstract syntax tree in a language that has no special syntax.

-One advantage is that there is no need for special order of operations.
-In high school, we have to remember that * and / have to come before + and -.
+As we go through this book, we will understand the power of expressiveness we get as a result.
+For example, one advantage is that there is no need for special order of operations.
+In high school, we had to remember that `*` and `/` have to come before `+` and `-`.
 This is not the case with Lisps, as the order of evaluation is obvious by the way we've written our program.

-So, let's start by writing `(+ 1 (* 2 3))` in the interactions area of the DrRacket editor:
+So, let's start by writing `(+ 1 (* 2 3))`, followed by the return key, in the interactions area of the DrRacket editor:

 ```racket
 > (+ 1 (* 2 3))
 7
 ```

-We have done our first calculation in Lisp, congratulations!
+If you get 7 as a result, then congratulations!
+You have done your first calculation in Racket.

-After having finished evaluation, DrRacket again waits for us to input a new command.
+After it finished evaluation, DrRacket again waits for us to input a new command.
 This is so because in the interactions area we are in the REPL mode, which stands for Read-Evaluate-Print-Loop.
 That is, interactions area will read what we write, try to evaluate it (come up with a result), print the result, and loop back to reading again.

 Lisp evaluation is very similar to substitution in mathematics.
 For example, one way `(+ 1 (* 2 3))` can be evaluated is as follows: